 A robust auditing system had been introduced within the organisation and will apply to this new centre.
 Arrangements were in place for the person nominated on behalf of the provider to carry out an unannounced visit on a six monthly basis to review the safety and quality of care and support provided in the centre.
-The inspector spoke with the Director of Operations who outlined the plans to have this report available to residents in an appropriate format.
+The inspector spoke with the regional director of operations who outlined the plans to have this report available to residents in an appropriate format.